simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/inline.md

 # In-line current sensing

 Inline current sensing technique is the simplest one to use and the most precise one.
 The shunt resistors are placed in-line with motor phases and the current measured on these shunt resistors will be motor phase current regardless of the state of the PWM duty cycle.
-This implementation is therefore very suitable for Arduino devices due to the fact that adc can be sampled at any time to read the current and the adc acquisition duration is as important as for the other current sensing approaches.
-The downside of this approach is the hardware, this current sensing architecture requirers high-precision bidirectional amplifiers with much better PWM rejection than the regular low-side or high-side amplifiers.
+This implementation is therefore very suitable for Arduino devices due to the fact that adc can be sampled at any time to read the current and the adc acquisition duration is not as important as for the other current sensing approaches.
+The downside of this approach is the hardware, this current sensing architecture requires high-precision bidirectional amplifiers with much better PWM rejection than the regular low-side or high-side amplifiers.

 <img src="extras/Images/in-line.png" class="width60"><img src="extras/Images/comparison_cs.png" class="width30">

 ## Current sensing support per MCU architecture

 In-line current sensing is currently supported for almost all MCU architectures supported by the <span class="simple">Simple<span class="foc">FOC</span>library</span>.
-Only not supported architecture is teh ESP8266 which does not have 2 ADC pins, making it unable to run FOC.
+Only not supported architecture is the ESP8266 which does not have 2 ADC pins, making it unable to run FOC.

 MCU | In-line Current sensing
 --- | ---